-August 26 of each year is designated in the United States as Women's Equality Day.
-Instituted by Rep. Bella Abzug and first established in 1971, the date commemorates the passage of the 19th Amendment, the Woman Suffrage Amendment to the U.S. Constitution, which gave U.S. women full voting rights in 1920.
+August 26th is designated in the United States as Women's Equality Day.
+Instituted by Rep. Bella Abzug in 1971, the date commemorates the passage of the 19th Amendment--the Woman Suffrage Amendment to the U.S. Constitution, which gave U.S. women full voting rights in 1920.

 Suffrage is the right to vote in a political election.
 Prior to the 19th Amendment in 1920, women in the United States did not have the right to vote.
 Hence, someone who peacefully campaigned for equal rights for women was known as a suffragist.